gbdixg/gbdixg.github.io/_posts/2019-03-16-AD-nested-group-membership.md

 ## Get-TokenGroup - method 1

-> TokenGroups is a constructed attribute of Active Directory user and computer objects
+> TokenGroups is a constructed attribute of Active Directory user and computer objects that contains all their group memberships.

 Constructed attributes are generated when queried.
 In this case, TokenGroups effectively *explodes* the security token so that the list contains the SIDs of direct and indirect groups.

-In the PowerShell function below, a .NET method is then used to convert the SIDs to group names:
+In the PowerShell function below, a .NET method is then used to convert the SIDs to group names: System.Security.Principal.SecurityIdentifier::Translate()

-System.Security.Principal.SecurityIdentifier::Translate()
+The function requires the distinguishedName of an Active Directory user or computer as input.

 ```powershell
 Function Get-TokenGroup1 {